Many people worry about humanity’s seeming inability to self-regulate.

 For instance, children singing songs and creating play during the famous marshmallow test were better able to delay the impulse to consume their marshmallows.

-Other animals use self-distraction as a technique to delay gratification as well as humans (Evans & Beran, 2007).
+Other animals use self-distraction as a technique to delay gratification as well (Evans & Beran, 2007).
 It is interesting to know that with proper motivation for behavior change, improving self-regulation is possible across species.
 The only problem with distraction is when it becomes a new unhealthy habit instead of a tool to change a habit.
-Be mindful of the social media rabbit hole.

 Abstraction is another pathway to delayed gratification practice in daily life.
-The ability to cognitively isolate common characteristics is essential for higher-level information processing.
-For learning from experience to take place, one must have the capability of fully understanding behavior and consequence connection through this higher-level cognitive processing.
+The ability to cognitively isolate common characteristics is essential for higher level information processing.
+For learning from experience to take place, we must have the ability to fully understand behavior and consequences.

-Self-Directed speech is considered a developmental milestone for children and is yet another way to practice delayed gratification in daily life.
-Historically thought and language has been deeply interconnected and researched.
-Self-directed speech is a metacognitive ability involved in self-motivation and task-oriented behavior (Mulvill, 2019).
+Self-directed speech is considered a developmental milestone for children and is another way to practice delayed gratification in daily life.
+Historically, thought and language have been deeply interconnected and researched.
+Self-directed speech is a metacognitive ability involved in self-motivation and task-oriented behavior (Mulvihill, Carroll, Dux, & Matthews, 2020).

-Children begin to master this internal dialogue between the ages of 10-12.
-Utilizing this ability and maximizing its effectiveness improves one’s self-regulatory behaviors.
-Consciously directing delaying of impulses through our inner dialogue is an incredibly effective way to help ourselves off something for more significant gain later on.
+Children begin to master this internal dialogue between the ages of 10 and 12.
+Utilizing this ability and maximizing its effectiveness can improve our self-regulatory behaviors.
+Consciously delaying impulses through our inner dialogue is an incredibly effective way to avoid something for more significant gain later on.

 Test Yourself With These Tests

-The Bredehoft-Slinger Delayed Gratification Scale (Bredehoft & Slinger, 2010) can be taken to determine one’s ability to delay gratification.
+The Bredehoft-Slinger Delayed Gratification Scale (Slinger & Bredehoft, 2010) can be taken to determine your ability to delay gratification.

-Permission to utilize this scale can be found here.
-This scale uses a 7 point Likert scale measuring the impulsivity, task completion, and anger/frustration to determine participant ability to postpone impulse.
+You can find permission to utilize this scale here.
+This assessment uses a seven-point Likert scale measuring impulsivity, task completion, and anger/frustration to determine the participant’s ability to postpone impulse.

-If you want to test your willpower, here is a scientifically-backed test to see whether or not you’re ready to take that New Year’s Resolution.
+If you want to test your willpower, here is a scientifically backed test to see whether or not you’re ready to take on that New Year’s Resolution.

-A widely used test called the Barratt Impulsiveness Scale for measuring impulsivity can be found here.
+You can find the widely used Barratt Impulsiveness Scale for measuring impulsivity here.